MahzuzH/mahzuzh/README.md

 ### Hi there 👋
 Hello i'm Mahzuz Hazman, Currently majoring Informatics at the Bandung National Institute of Technology.

-- 👀 I’m interested in Mobile and Data Science
+- 👀 I’m interested in Mobile and Data Science.
 - 🌱 I’m currently learning about Mobile Developing.

 ---